 Hello, I am The Blender Girl, and I continue my shameless bribes with chocolate.

 I am a proud raw chocoholic.
 Or more specifically, a raw chocolate moussaholic.
-Today, I thought it was time I posted my favourite raw chocolate puddinh recipe that can be made in less than five minutes in your blender (I like to use my Vitamix) and is absolutely divine.
+Today, I thought it was time I posted my favorite raw chocolate pudding recipe that can be made in less than five minutes in your blender and is absolutely divine.
 If the allergy free gluten free brownies didn't do the trick, I feel quite certain that this will.

 In order to achieve this all-important balance (for avocado skeptics anyway) you need good quality, rich decadent cocoa powder or raw cacao powder.
 Any self-respecting chocolate mousse aficionado knows all too well that great chocolate is a prerequisite for any decadent chocolate mousse.
 For my addiction, I always use organic raw cacao powder.